Logan1x/shop-naturally/README.md

-# Shop Naturally - Phone Search Backend Logic
+# Shop Naturally - talk and find a new phone

-This document outlines the logic implemented in `lib/search/searchPhones.ts` for searching and ranking phones based on user queries and internal ranking criteria.

 ## Search Process Overview